Grid-tied storage or off-grid – which is best for you?

 Almost a decade ago, Synergy did install off-grid systems.
 We have transitioned to only installing grid-tied solar and storage systems due to demand and focused expertise.
 Most of the off-grid systems we installed were located in the remote areas of Cazadero, Healdsburg and even a few in Sebastopol.
 These systems were installed because the cost to bring in power from the utility almost always exceeded $100,000, and because the projected power needs were limited.
 These homes did not have pools or hot tubs and often used propane to heat their homes, their food, their water and even had propane refrigerators.

-Folks who choose the off-grid lifestyle do so due to the financial costs of running power to remote properties, knowing they will be giving up many modern conveniences and that they would need to pay close attention to how they use power.
+Folks who choose the off-grid lifestyle do so due to the financial costs of running power to remote properties, knowing they will be giving up many modern conveniences and that they will need to pay close attention to how they use power.
 While battery technology has improved, more homes are also moving towards all electric appliances and electric vehicles, making off grid still financially and functionally prohibitive.

 Most of the time when folks tell me “I want to be off-grid,” the number one reason for their choice is that they are tired of paying high energy prices.
 (PG&E, which services most our county, has some of the highest costs in the country).
 In most of the solar and storage analysis proposals I do, utility costs are 20-40% lower with solar and storage.
 The added bonus of having power when the grid is down provides some independence.
 Solar and storage also often eliminates the financial need of adding a generator and fueling the generator.
 To be clear, these solar and storage customers are still connected to the grid, but their costs are much lower because they are exporting power when production exceeds consumption (for credit) and bring in power only when consumption exceeds production.
 In a properly designed system, when usage is monitored carefully, utility costs could be very low, but the utility would still be available for high energy usage times.

 The second most common reason folks say they want to go off-grid is that they are angry with their utility or no longer trust the grid’s reliability.
 The anger here in Sonoma County is primarily because the fires that have ravaged our area are often caused by downed utility power lines.
 There is tremendous lack of trust created by the Public Safety Power Shut-offs (PSPS), designed to mitigate fires.
 PG&E has instigated PSPSs as many as six times in some areas and lasting up to six consecutive days in 2019.
-Usually, once these customers understand the amount of solar and storage that would be required to maintain their pools, ponds, hot tubs, electric cars, heat pumps, AC, and other high-usage electricity devices, they are unwilling to reduce their usage enough to make going off-grid realistic.
+Usually, once these customers understand the amount of solar and storage that would be required to maintain their pools, ponds, hot tubs, electric cars, heat pumps, AC, and other high-usage electricity devices, they are unwilling to reduce their usage enough or change their life styles to make going off-grid realistic.
 Emotions run high here in Sonoma because there has been great loss.
 Sometimes the emotions interfere with our ability to recognize how much we rely on power provided by the utility.
 If you are thinking of going off-grid, start by taking into consideration what your usage requirements are to be comfortable.
 It’s bearable to reduce and monitor usage short term, but having it as a lifestyle is a very different thing.

 In a well-designed, grid-tied, solar plus storage system, we can fulfill most of a homeowner’s desire for energy independence.
 Solar power can generate most of the power a customer needs, and grid-tied storage systems allow us to store excess production for use later into the evening.
 Some homeowners use their storage batteries to self-consume their solar power, minimizing reliance on the grid to only those times they have high electricity demands.
 The bonus is when the grid is down for an outage or a PSPS, the homeowner with a storage system can continue to run their refrigerator, router, TV, garage door, or well pump.
 Adding storage to solar also helps future-proof solar systems because it minimizes the need to export solar power or import it from the utility, hence greater independence.